 “Run!” he shouted, pulling free his weapon.

 Vivenna stumbled to the side, as several of the lifeless charged Tonk Fah.
-She scrambled to her feet, moving as quickly as she could, dashing down the street, though she had no idea where she was going.
-Tonk Fah followed behind, though he stopped for some reason.
-She glanced back to see him ramming his dueling blade through the neck of a Lifeless.
+She scrambled to her feet, moving as quickly as she could, dashing away.
+Tonk Fah tried to follow behind, but had to stop to defend himself.
+She slowed, glancing back in time to see him ram his dueling blade through the neck of a Lifeless.

-The creature did not bleed.
+The creature gushed something that was not blood.
 Three others got around Tonk Fah, though he did manage to whip his blade to the side, taking one in the back of the leg.
 It fell to the cobbles.

 Two ran toward her.

-Vivenna watched them come for a moment, mind numb as she tried to reconcile what was happening.
+Vivenna watched them come, mind numb.
 Should she stay?
 Try to help. . . .

 Help how?
-Screamed something visceral within her.
+Something screamed within her.
+Something visceral and primal.
 Run!

 And she did.
-She scrambled away, going as quickly as she could, taking the first corner she saw, ducking into an alleyway.
-She raced for the other side, but in her haste, tripped on her skirt.
+She dashed away, going as quickly as she could, taking the first corner she saw, ducking into an alleyway.
+She raced for the other side, but in her haste, she tripped on her skirt.

 She hit the cobblestones roughly, crying out, rolling.
-She heard footsteps behind her, and she cursed, ignoring her bruised elbow as she quickly pulled her skirt free, leaving only her dressing leggings.
-Then, she scrambled to her feet, screaming for help.
+She heard footsteps behind her, and she cried out, ignoring her bruised elbow as she quickly pulled her skirt offf, leaving only her dressing leggings.
+She scrambled to her feet, yelling for help.

 Something darkened the other end of the alleyway.
-A hulking figure in bright colors, but with grey skin.
-Vivenna froze, spinning.
+A hulking figure in bright colors and grey skin.
+Vivenna stopped, then spun.

 The other two entered the alleyway behind her.
 She backed against the wall, feeling suddenly cold.
-Numb.
 Shocked.

 Austre, God of Colors, she thought, trembling.
 Please. . . .

 The Lifeless advanced on her, moving quickly, weapons out.
-She looked down, something catching her attention.
-A bit of rope, frayed but still useful, sitting beside her discarded green skirt.
+She looked down.
+A bit of rope, frayed but still useful, sat in the refuse beside her discarded green skirt.

 Like everything else, the rope called to her.
-As if it felt like it should live still.
+As if it felt like it should still live.
 She couldn’t sense the Lifeless bearing down on her, but ironically, she felt as if she could sense the rope.
 Could imagine it, twisting around legs, tying the creatures up, keeping them from killing her.

 Those Breaths you hold, Denth had said.
 They’re a tool.
 Almost priceless.
 Certainly powerful. . . .

 She glanced back at the Lifeless, with their inhumanly human eyes, their grey faces.
-She watched them bearing down on her, felt her heart thumping so hard it felt like someone was pounding on her chest.
-She watched.
+She felt her heart thumping so hard it felt like someone was pounding on her chest.
+She watched them approach.

-And saw her death reflected in those unfeeling eyes.
+And saw her death reflected in their unfeeling eyes.

-She cried out, trembling as she desperately fell to her knees, grabbing rope and skirt.
+Tears on her face, trembling, she fell to her knees, desperately grabbing rope and skirt.
 She knew the mechanics.
 Her tutors had trained her.
-So she’d know the signs.

 “Come to life,” she plead of the rope.
 “Save me.
 Protect me.”